jonmccull/digital-garden/_notes/branding-a-browser.md

 ## Insights

 Vivaldi is a very verbal company and doesn't have a lot on paper in terms of company vision or mission statement.
-Sure, we have an [about page](https://vivaldi.com/company/) on our website which I wrote a few years back, but there is little in terms of concrete guidelines or documentation.
+Sure, we have an [about page](https://vivaldi.com/company/) on our website which I'd written a few years previously, but there is little in terms of concrete guidelines or documentation in the company's overarching strategy.

 This is, in a lot of ways, by design.